First Reception Centre, Pournara

 Kofinou Reception Centre consists of containers (mobile/temporary structures), with rooms designated to accommodate two to four persons depending on their size.
 There have been reports of more than four members of a family having to reside in one room, but not on a regular basis.
 Families do not share their rooms, while single persons do.
 Single men and single women use separate toilets/bathrooms.
 Families are placed in containers with two rooms (one for each family) where a common en-suite bathroom/toilet is shared.
 In the case of a family with many members, both rooms (i.e., the whole container) can be allocated.

 Three meals are provided per day and special dietary arrangements are typically accommodated.
-Complaints regarding quality, quantity and variety of the food were still observed and residents continue to request the option to prepare their own food, in suitable spaces.[12]
-Pork is not served in the Centre, although Muslim residents from time to time have expressed to CyRC their mistrust on whether there is any trace of pork in the food they are served.[13]
+Complaints regarding quality, quantity and variety of the food were still observed.
+Residents may prepare their own food, in common kitchen areas, but must buy their own supplies.[27]
 Currently, six common kitchen areas and equipment are available to the residents.

-According to reports of residents to the Cyprus Refugee Council, the cleaning of shared toilets/bathrooms is adequate.
+According to residents, the cleaning of shared toilets/bathrooms is adequate.
 Families must clean their own toilets.
 Complaints of not having enough hot water throughout the day are rare.
-Reports of insects and snakes appearing on the premises, due to the location of the Centre, continue.[14]
+Reports of insects and snakes appearing on the premises, due to the location of the Centre, continue.[28]

-Regarding access to the Centre for NGOs, there is limited access and only upon approval, however access is granted in most cases.
+Regarding access to the Centre for NGOs, there is access upon approval, and access is granted in most cases.
 A room is available for hosting residents and volunteers in order to carry out activities.
+During 2024, in addition to the library, four new containers were set up for hosting volunteers and NGOs.
+This new section is called the Integration Activities Area, and it currently houses activities such as computer classes, language lessons, occupational therapy, employability counselling, and others.

 Residents are allowed to go out when they wish, providing that they do not leave the centre for prolonged periods of time.
-Residents are not allowed to leave the premises for more than 48 hours but in some instances this can be extended by notifying the Centre administrators.
+Residents are not allowed to leave the premises for more than 48 hours but, in some instances, this can be extended by notifying the Center’s administrators.

 Children in the Centre attend primary and high school in the community and a designated bus service is provided.
-No racist or discriminatory incidents were recorded and the integration of minors in schools is reported, overall, as satisfactory by residents.
-There has been a positive collaboration between the schools and the Centre Near-by schools have been able to accommodate the number of children residing in the centre and children’s enrolment in education is typically performed timely, At the time of publication reports indicated inability to accommodate newly arrived children through existing school arrangements and efforts to accommodate their enrolment were in progress.
+No racist or discriminatory incidents were recorded and the integration of children in schools is reported, overall, as satisfactory by residents.
+There has been a positive collaboration between the schools and the Centre Near-by schools have been able to accommodate the number of children residing in the centre and children’s enrolment in education is typically performed timely, During 2024, and in order to accommodate commuting of students to schools in the nearest city of Larnaca, the Ministry of Education arranged for buses that connect directly the Center with those schools.

-In 2023, staff in the Centre included: an NGO providing administrative services/social support in the Centre with 4 social workers and 2 administrators; 1 social worker from SWS that visits the centre twice a week; support from EUAA with 1 staff member providing information to residents as well as 5 interpreters (Arabic, Somali, French, Farsi, Kurmanji, Badini, Turkish, Lingala); 10 interpreters provided by the Asylum Service are also present.
-Additional staff includes two UNHCR staff members, one providing integration support services to residents and one monitoring conditions and providing legal advice.
-Other staff members include 3 cleaners, 4 carers, 3 maintenance technicians, and 24/7 security officers.[15]
+In 2024, staff in the Centre included: an NGO providing administrative services/social support in the Centre with 4 social workers and 2 administrators; 1 social worker from SWS that visits the centre twice a week; support from EUAA providing information to residents is currently suspended, 5 EUAA interpreters (Arabic, Somali, French, Farsi, Kurmanji, Badini, Turkish, Lingala); 10 interpreters provided and 5 case workers provided by the Asylum Service are also present Additional staff includes two UNHCR staff members, one providing integration support services to residents and one monitoring conditions and providing legal advice.
+Other staff members include 3 cleaners, 4 carers, 3 maintenance technicians, and 24/7 security officers.[29]

-A development, following demands of the residents and as foreseen in the Refugee Law, was the establishment of the “Committee of Resident’s Representatives”.[16]
+A development, following demands of the residents and as foreseen in the Refugee Law, was the establishment of the “Committee of Resident’s Representatives”.[30]
 The Committee carried out weekly meetings with the Director of the Centre, and a Code was signed between the residents and the Centre defining roles and recording procedures.
-The committee, though not officially, was inactive due to some of its active members having exited the Centre, but procedures to resume operation have been recently initiated.
+The committee, though not officially, was inactive due to some of its active members having exited the Centre, but procedures to resume operation were initiated during 2024, however, they did not materialise

 Other facilities include two outdoor playgrounds, one outdoor gym, and a library.
 Works to build football fields inside the Centre were in progress at the time of reporting.
 There is Wi-Fi coverage in the centre, however at times, complaints are made regarding broadband speed/coverage.
 The library and the activities room are generally kept locked and are opened only when there is an activity taking place.